Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Acknowledgments

 \begin{IEEEbiography}[{ }]{Maximilian Degner} received his B.Sc. and his M.Sc. with distinction in mechanical engineering from ETH Zürich, Switzerland, in 2022 and 2024, respectively.
+Since 2025, he is a PhD student at the Institute for Systems Theory and Automatic Control, University of Stuttgart.
 During his studies, he focused on optimization-based control methods.
-His research interests lie at the intersection of online learning and control. \end{IEEEbiography}
+His research interests lie at the intersection of online learning and control. \end{IEEEbiography} -1\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }]{Raffaele Soloperto} received his Bachelor’s and Master’s degrees in Automation Engineering from the University of Bologna, Italy, in 2014 and 2016, respectively.
 He earned his Ph.D. in 2022 from the University of Stuttgart, Germany, in collaboration with the International Max Planck Research School (IMPRS).
-Since 2022, he has been a Postdoctoral Researcher at the Automatic Control Laboratory, ETH Zürich, Switzerland.
-His research interests include model predictive control and game theory. \end{IEEEbiography}
+From 2022 to 2025, he was a Postdoctoral Researcher at the Automatic Control Laboratory, ETH Zürich, Switzerland.
+Since 2025, he has been serving as Innovation Manager at Embotech AG.
+His research interests include model predictive control and game theory. \end{IEEEbiography} -1\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }]{Melanie N. Zeilinger} is an Associate Professor at ETH Zürich, Switzerland.
 She received the Diploma degree in engineering cybernetics from the University of Stuttgart, Germany, in 2006, and the Ph.D. degree with honors in electrical engineering from ETH Zürich, Switzerland, in 2011.
 From 2011 to 2012 she was a Postdoctoral Fellow with the École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
 She was a Marie Curie Fellow and Postdoctoral Researcher with the Max Planck Institute for Intelligent Systems, Tübingen, Germany until 2015 and with the Department of Electrical Engineering and Computer Sciences at the University of California at Berkeley, CA, USA, from 2012 to 2014.
 From 2018 to 2019 she was a professor at the University of Freiburg, Germany.
-Her current research interests include safe learning-based control, as well as distributed control and optimization, with applications to robotics and human-in-the loop control. \end{IEEEbiography}
+Her current research interests include safe learning-based control, as well as distributed control and optimization, with applications to robotics and human-in-the loop control. \end{IEEEbiography} -1\baselineskip plus -1fil